 Charge carrier control in 2D Quantum Materials

-This project will involve performing experiments utilizing the state-of-the-art facilities both of the Centre for Designer Quantum Materials in St Andrews and of the Max-Planck Institute for the Chemical Physics of Solids in Dresden.
-In addition, some experiments will be performed at international synchrotron facilities.
+This project will involve performing experiments utilizing the state-of-the-art facilities both of the MPI-CPFS in Dresden and of the Centre for Designer Quantum Materials in St Andrews.
+A majority of the experimental work focusing on transport measurements will be performed at MPI-CPFS Dresden, in close collaboration with St Andrews where the spectroscopic studies will be carried out.
 Candidates should have an excellent understanding of solid state physics, and be motivated to work in a highly collaborative research environment.